ONLINE HELP

 validation of the maximum number of users who can access the site.

-Caution: The code coverage does not allow you to know if tests are successful: it only allows you to know whether a line of code has been executed.
+Please note that code coverage does not determine whether tests are successful.
+It only allows you to know whether a line of code has been executed.

 Previous pageTable of contentsNext page